The Gentle Giant

 my life in misery, all in the name of so-called fun.
 Bullying didnít

-just happen in school; it was also among kids from the neighbourhood.
+just happen in school; it was also among kids from the neighborhood.

 I was the kid who everybody liked to pick on even among my so-called